 3. Amalgam fillings leak, causing recurrent decay

 Amalgam fillings aren’t bonded to tooth structure, so there is a microscopic gap between the filling and the tooth.
-This provides a pathway for bacteria and nutrients to reach the inside of the tooth and begin the process of decay all over again, causing significant damage over time.
+This provides a pathway for bacteria and nutrients to reach the inside of the tooth and begin the process of decay all over again.
+The decay process is often slow but can cause significant damage over time.
 Under most of the amalgam fillings we remove, there is decay.

 4. Amalgam is ugly

 No one wants a black tooth and that is exactly what amalgam looks like.
 Not only does the surrounding tooth appear grey, as the metal corrodes amalgam fillings can also stain or tattoo the remaining tooth structure.

 For these reasons, as well as the fact that we find working with liquid elemental mercury to be too hazardous, DentalPlus doesn’t offer amalgam fillings.